CloudLabsAI-Azure/AIW-Infra-Migration/Labfiles/module1-exercise3.md

      <validation step="db5d197a-151d-4987-8011-9568dc93e642" />

-### Summary
+## Summary

-In this exercise, you created an Azure Storage Account for VM data migration.
-The Hyper-V host (LabVM) was registered with the Migration and Modernization service, using Azure Site Recovery for migration.
-You deployed the Azure Site Recovery Provider on the Hyper-V host and configured replication for on-premises VMs to the Azure Migrate Server Migration service.
-Static private IPs were set for the replicated VMs to match their on-premises configurations.
-Finally, the UbuntuWAF, smarthotelweb1, and smarthotelweb2 VMs were successfully migrated to Azure.
+In this exercise, you created a new Azure Storage Account that was used for Migration and modernization.
+You registered your Hyper-V host with the Azure Migrate Server Migration service.
+You enabled replication of your on-premises virtual machines from Hyper-V to the Azure Migrate Server Migration service.
+You configured networking for the replicated VMs to use static private IP addresses.
+Finally, you performed the migration of the virtual machines to Azure.

 Click on **Next** from the lower right corner to move on to the next page.